skip to main content

 Government defends video for adults moving back in with parents

-The Taoiseach has defended a controversial video which has been shared by the Department of Housing, which provides advice for adults forced to move back home with their parents.
+The Taoiseach has defended a controversial video shared by the Department of Housing, which provides advice for adults forced to move back home with their parents.

 "The big issue is to provide more housing as fast as we can and that’s what we are doing.